Pinder, Semien and Olson homer as A’s beat Cardinals 7-3

 ROSTER MOVES

-The Cardinals recalled right-handed pitchers Daniel Ponce de Leon and Dominic Leone from Triple-A Memphis on Tuesday.
-Left-handed pitcher Génesis Cabrera was optioned to Memphis.
+The Cardinals recalled RHP Daniel Ponce de Leon and RHP Dominic Leone from Triple-A Memphis on Tuesday.
+LHP Genesis Cabrera was optioned to the Redbirds.

 TRAINER’S ROOM

 Athletics: LHP Sean Manaea (shoulder) has been shut down with no timetable on his return.
 He has soreness on his right side.
-He threw 60 pitches in a simulated game last Thursday. … C Chris Herrmann (right knee) will catch back-to-back games in a rehab assignment in Las Vegas before he will be activated from the injured list. … RHP Jharel Cotton (right hamstring) was scheduled to throw a bullpen session Tuesday.
+He threw 60 pitches in a simulated game last Thursday. … C Chris Herrmann (right knee) will catch back-to-back games in a rehab assignment in Las Vegas before he will be activated from the injured list.

-Cardinals: RHP pitcher Jordan Hicks (right elbow) has been placed on the 10-day Injured List, retroactive to June 23. … RHP Alex Reyes (strained pectoral muscle) will miss two to three starts at Triple-A Memphis.
-The oft-injured Reyes has a 7.39 ERA in 28 innings for Memphis this season.
+Cardinals: RHP Jordan Hicks (right elbow) has been placed on the 10-day Injured List, retroactive to June 23. … RHP Alex Reyes (strained pectoral muscle) will miss two to three starts at Triple-A Memphis.
+The oft-injured Reyes has a 7.39 ERA in 28 innings for the Redbirds this season.

 UP NEXT

 Athletics: RHP Daniel Mengden (1-1, 5.09) is being recalled from Triple-A Las Vegas for his second stint with the A’s this season.
-Mengden is taking the roster spot of Frankie Montas, who was suspended for 80 games for violating the MLB performance enhancing drug policy.

 Cardinals: RHP Adam Wainwright (5-6, 4.50) will be making his third career start against Oakland.
 He won the previous two, going eight innings or more in each game.